korymath/talk-generator/README.md

 ## Credits

 This ``Talk Generator`` is made by Kory Mathewson and Thomas Winters.
+With help from Piotr Mirowski and Julian Faid.

 ## License